Inside: Learn strong-willed child characteristics, what they really mean for a child’s future and when to support and encourage them.

 Here’s the deal though- they don’t need fixing, I promise.

-Although it may be hard to remember when their heels are literally dug the sand because they don’t want to leave the beach, these strong-willed child traits are your kid’s own unique blueprint for future success.
+Although it may be hard to remember when their heels are literally dug into the sand because they don’t want to leave the beach, these strong-willed child traits are your kid’s own unique blueprint for future success.
 It will be a marathon and not a sprint, but with extra patience, teaching and encouragement from those around them, their amazing blueprint is sure to come to life.

 The first step is changing our perspectives when it comes to our child’s strong-willed traits.